Home Courses Accreditation Prices Tutors Opportunities About FAQs Recognition Membership Contact Login

 "I really liked it, which in all honesty is unusual as I am easily bored and tend to find many training formats very dull, but I thought it was very well executed/thought out and was very thought provoking."

 "Again, I have thoroughly enjoyed APT way of teaching – really informative and motivational."

 Fiona Bennett, Staff Nurse

 Some older people really do have a lot to be depressed about, and it is difficult to know how to help.
 This course shows how.

-This course covers the psychological treatment of depression in older adults, leaning heavily on Cognitive Behavioural Therapy techniques such as diary keeping and guided discovery, scheduling and de-scheduling, IPT based techniques including how to address bereavement, change in role, isolation and disputes, and biological factors such as lack of it, sleep, diet etc. Overall it aims to produce competence in helping depressed older adults.
+This course covers the psychological treatment of depression in older adults, leaning heavily on Cognitive Behavioural Therapy techniques such as diary keeping and guided discovery, scheduling and de-scheduling, IPT based techniques including how to address bereavement, change in role, isolation and disputes, and biological factors such as exercise, sleep, diet etc. Overall it aims to produce competence in helping depressed older adults.

 We continuously monitor the quality of our training by obtaining feedback on the two key scales of relevance and presentation from every course delegate.
 Below are the average ratings for the last ten runnings of this course, which are updated periodically.